 Director of Education and Programming

 Mr. Mundy joined the Union League in 1978 as associate archivist and has since held many management positions.
 As Director of Education and Programming, he oversees the educational programs of the Abraham Lincoln Foundation and the Library of the Union League, including The Royal Oak Lecture series, Library Hour, Civil War Round Table and the Union League docent program.
-In addition, he is the curator of the art collections of the Union League and Abraham Lincoln Foundation, and he develops the exhibits in the Heritage Center.
+In addition, he is the curator of the art collections of the Union League and Abraham Lincoln Foundation, and develops the exhibits in the Heritage Center.
 A frequent lecturer at the Union League and elsewhere, Mr. Mundy speaks on a wide range of topics, including the Union League, Lincoln and Civil War era-Philadelphia.
 He is involved in many history-related organizations in Philadelphia, including the Woodlands Cemetery.
 Mr. Mundy received his bachelor’s degree from La Salle University in Archival Management.